Missouri State Fair > Accessibility

 Electric Scooter and Wheelchair Rentals

-Electric scooter and wheelchairs available to rent in advance of the Fair and also on a first-come, first-served basis at the Fair.
+Electric scooter and wheelchairs will be available to rent on a first-come, first-served basis at the Fair.

 Electric Mobility Carts:

 8 Hours – $40